 Well, that will change starting with this yummy recipe for preserving your harvest – so get ready for rhubarb!
 (Update: go here to see all the rhubarb recipes I’ve added.)

-And friends, I’m starting with a rhubarb butter that will throw everything you thought you knew about rhubarb out the window.
-Think you don’t like rhubarb?
-Um, dare you to try this.
-Think you’ve been-there-done-that with fruit butters?
-Not even close.
-This is simply to.die.for.
+And friends, I’m starting with a rhubarb butter that will throw everything you thought you knew about rhubarb out the window:

 Which, to be honest, surprised the heck out of me.
 When I was creating this, I thought it would be okay – maybe even good as I added my favorite lemon flavor.
 But I wasn’t sure – lemon isn’t known for being sweet and rhubarb is usually paired with sweet things like strawberries and oranges.
 But since I like things on the tart side, I persevered – and am I ever glad I did.

-Though of course it’s terrific on muffins (pictured is a rhubarb muffin coming soon!), toast and desserts like vanilla ice cream, butter cakes or shortbread.
-Oh, just writing this is giving me more ideas: this would be so good as the jam in thumbprint cookies or the filling in mini tarts.
+Though of course it’s terrific on muffins (why not double up on the rhubarb by serving with a glazed orange rhubarb muffin?), toast and desserts like vanilla ice cream, butter cakes or shortbread.
+Oh, just writing this is giving me more ideas: how about as the jam in thumbprint cookies or the filling in mini tarts?
+Yes, yes.

 That’s assuming there’s anything left after being eaten off the spoon, that is.

-So here’s your dare – make this, even if you think you don’t like rhubarb, and then let me know if you think it’s as good as we do, too.
-You can preserve it using a water-bath canner or by freezing it, whichever you prefer.
-This is a small batch recipe, though, making only 3 half pints, so however you preserve it, I think you’re going to need to make sure you have enough!
+So here’s your dare – make this, even if you think you don’t like rhubarb, and then let me know if you think it’s as good as we do!